Washbrook, St Mary's Church

 On the wall are memorial brasses to the fallen of both world wars.
 On the wall is a gilded royal coat of arms beneath a circular memorial to William Meyer, who died in 1808 some 24 years before his wife Edith.
-The most interesting historic monument is a small rectangular memorial brass reading:
+The most interesting historical monument is a small rectangular memorial brass reading:

 Here lyeth y body of Edmund Knappe, Gentleman, who departed this life the first day of December Anno Domini 1609, beinge of the age of 69 years

-In the vestry is a 19th century fireplace with a minuscule place for coal.
+In the vestry is a 19th-century fireplace with a minuscule place for coal.

-St Mary's is no longer in use for regular worship, and is cared for by the Churches Conservation Trust.
-Unfortunately the church is usually kept locked, and visitors are advised to phone the keyholder to arrange access.
+St Mary's is no longer in use for regular worship and is cared for by the Churches Conservation Trust.
+Unfortunately, the church is usually kept locked, and visitors are advised to phone the keyholder to arrange access.
 Please see the Trust website for current details.